70 Scrum Master Theses

 - The ‘best practices’ of and ‘lessons learned’ by other organizations may indicate a direction to take when transitioning, though the context of their transition may not be comparable: what worked for Spotify may not work for General Motors.

-- Every transition to Scrum should start with understanding the ‘why’: why should the organization become agile?
+- Every transition to Scrum should understand the ‘why’: why should the organization become agile?

 - Reasons typically given by management for transitioning to Scrum and other agile practices include: